katzwebservices/Contact-Form-Newsletter/readme.txt

 == Screenshots ==

 1. The configuration screen of the Fast Secure Contact Form when you have this newsletter plugin installed and activated.
+2. Specify how fields are mapped to Constant Contact fields
+3. Choose the lists form submissions are sent to

 == Frequently Asked Questions ==